-The other night I dreamt that I’m not actually smart but believe I am since other people think so, and they only do because I “use big words,” except later they spend our entire association confused by how such a “smart” person can fuck up so often.
+The other night I dreamt that I wasn’t actually smart but believed I was based on other people thinking so, which they only did because I used “big words,” except later they spent our entire association confused by how such a “smart” person can fuck up so often.
 Another time I dreamt people were compelled to pretend I was pretty because they felt sorry for me.
-In real life, many people (with the exception of my mother) have occasion to think I’m obnoxiously confident.
-Apparently my dreams beg to differ, just like my mother who used to egg me on to be “more bold” as if I suffered from insecurity.
-I always wondered, how could she not know how great I think I am?
-But maybe my mother is due some credit and a hug.
+In real life, many people (with the exception of my mother) have occasion to consider me obnoxiously confident.
+My dreams beg to differ the same way my mother used to egg me on to be “more bold” as if I suffered from insecurity.
+I always wondered, why does she not realize how great I think I am?
+But judging by all the insecurity dreams I’ve had of late, my mother is due some credit.
 I also used to dream about losing my teeth.
 Then I smashed them in real life and the dreams stopped.
 Let’s hope not all dreams come true.

 I am, after all, a person who was once convinced a fish fell in love with me.
 It was a frilly blackish blue darling the size of my thumb that ran itself against the side of its bowl in excitement whenever I brought my face near.
-Otherwise it swam up in an inky dance for a fish kiss every time I dipped in my finger.
-The behavior didn’t seem to be about food and was reserved only for me though the fish wasn’t even mine.
-Mercury, I chose to call it, although it already had a different name given by its owner.
+It swam up in an inky dance for a fish kiss every time I dipped in my finger.
+The behavior didn’t seem to be about food and was reserved only for me though the fish wasn’t even my pet.
+Mercury, I chose to call it, while it already had a different name given by its owner.
 All that to say, Mercury thought I was great.

 I’m lying, partially.
 (Not about Mercury.
 That fish loved me.)
 Someone paid me a compliment on social media about my appearance and then added, “But you knew that.”
 I don’t believe I started off “knowing” anything about how I’m perceived.
 I liked the way I looked just fine as a child, but I was not my own idea of “beautiful.”
 I wasn’t my own type.
-The “type” I fall under grew on me only after I became used to it being pleasing to other people.
+My “own type” grew on me only after I became used to it being pleasing to other people.
 Mercury, being a fish, couldn’t have been moved to excitement by my looks.
 So the little darling must have been responding to some sort of fish-approved essence, of which my face was a mere marker.